-Early in my learning phase the idea of an artist having a trademark style or brand was introduced.
+In the early learning phase of becoming an emerging artist, the idea of having a trademark style or brand was introduced.
 With each ensuing workshop, I searched for that elusive “artistic style” that would eventually become my own.
 Then I found it.

 In mid-July 2017, five months into my artistic journey – learning new methods to improve my craft – I took a two-day workshop for Intuitive Painting.
 The Intuitive Painting class had a unique approach: each of us focusing on our own creative journey making marks on the canvases and connecting more authentically with ourselves through personal expression.
 During that workshop, I was fascinated by the process of abstract mark making.
 The experience of bringing hidden images into existence from within the abstract was magical.

 Knowing that a dozen other people could look at the same abstract, each seeing something different, and that no other individual would create the same painting from the same underpainting filled me with awe.
 What I saw and teased out of the colorful tangle of marks is a reflection of my vision.
 I see what I see because of who I am.
 Whatever came out of that abstract is every bit as part of me, my personality, my spirit, and the experiences I've had.
 My unconscious thoughts all manifest on that canvas in a way that speaks to me.